sdziscool/Dithering-GUI-implementation/README.md

 with this the project will slowly move to a processing independant implementation for better performance.

++main.java added for a start, now only requires you to import processing.

++the pde now also exports correctly so you can compile for yourself!

++pde/jar is completely independant

 ##TODO

 -add more dithering algorithms

--give more info and feedback to the user(file selected or not?, image preview)
+-give more info and feedback to the user(~~file selected or not?~~, image preview)

 -multithreading?